akurtovic/InstaRaider/README.md

      ---------10--------20--------30--------40--------50
 0    #########################
 ------
-Saved 25 images to ./Images/username/
+Saved 25 new images to ./Images/username/
+Saved activity in logfile: ./Images/username/username.csv
 ```

 ### License:
-Copyright (c) 2014 Amir Kurtovic.
+Copyright (c) 2014-2015 Amir Kurtovic.
 See the LICENSE file for license rights and limitations (MIT).